 Rare species will often be flagged in eBird, so in many cases this should help remind you to provide these additional details.
 It is worth noting that some species may not necessarily be rare in North Carolina, but they rarely breed in the state.

-All checklists and rare breeders and species should be submitted in a timely fashion to avoid duplication of effort and so we can schedule follow-up visits to rare breeders if warranted.
+All checklists with rare breeders and species should be submitted in a timely fashion to avoid duplication of effort and so we can schedule follow-up visits to rare breeders if warranted.

-Lastly, we are preparing Species Survey Strategies (Appendix D) to assist you in looking for some of these species.
-These documents will provide instructions for some of the special species you should be searching for based on habitat and region, and the optimal time of year and methods to seek them.
-You can also consult with your Regional Coordinator.
-Strategies to assist you in looking for some of these species.
-These documents will provide instructions for some of the special species you should be searching for based on habitat and region, and the optimal time of year and methods to seek them.
+Lastly, we have prepared Species Survey Strategies (Appendix C) to assist you in looking for some more difficult to detect species.
+This section provides instructions for some of the special species you should be searching for based on habitat and region, and the optimal time of year and methods to seek them.
 You can also consult with your Regional Coordinator.